fcontrepois/zettelkasten/Right-side/Mental Models/mm - the map is not the territory.md

   - Using the past to build a model predicting the future is limited by the extent of the past.
 The worst case is based on what we know but might be different in the future
   - "worst case" event happened in the past, you would have _not_ been using the coming "worst case" as your worst case because it wouldn't have happened yet. - Nassim
 - !!!
 When the map and terrain differ, follow the terrain.
+- We create complicated models to give us a feeling a control.
+The model is a map, and the more complicated the model the more fragile it is as more and more assumptions are backed in it.
+Better more model each with a limited number of known assumptions.